mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 The strain led to conflict between Abram and Lot's herdsmen, so they decided to separate.
-As the elder and Lot's uncle (and possibly guardian), Abram had the right to choose the best land for himself.[^27] However, he allows Lot to choose the more attractive land.
+As the elder and Lot's uncle (and possibly guardian), Abram had the right to choose the best land for himself.[^27] However, he allowed Lot to choose what appeared to be the more fruitful land instead of grasping for it, himself.

 #### Hagar and Ishmael

 As introduced [above](#threat-disproved), there are also links to Abraham sending Hagar and Ishmael away in Genesis 21.
 Hagar "departed" (*telek*, root *hlk*) to the wilderness of Beersheba after being sent away with Ishmael by Abraham

-([Genesis 13:1-13](https://biblia.com/bible/esv/genesis/13/1-13).)
+> <sup>14</sup> So Abraham rose early in the morning and took bread and a skin of water and gave it to Hagar, putting it on her shoulder, along with the child, and sent her away.
+And she departed [*telek*] and wandered in the wilderness of Beersheba.
+>
+> Genesis 21:14 (ESV)

 Isaac departed (*yelek*, root *hlk*) to the Valley of Gerar after being asked to go by Abimelek.
 With the continued linking of the two stories through shared words, the invitation to compare them is strengthened.

-The ramifications on interpretation are discussed below.
+#### Summary

+In these parallels with the Abraham cycle, we see people within and without the chosen line dependent on God with an emphasis on the need for water.
+Abram surrendered what seemed to be the best, well-watered land to Lot, who culturally had a lower position than him, and Hagar and Ishmael, outcasts from the camp of the chosen line, needed water in the wilderness.
+We'll see how these previous stories in Genesis inform the interpretation of Genesis 26.

 ## Isaac's wells

-Genesis 26:18-20 - Isaac restores the wells dug by Abraham and gives them their original names, which may have established clear ownership rights (Sarna: 186).
-While doing this, Isaac’s servants discover another well, but the shepherds of Gerar unjustly say it’s theirs.
-Instead of challenging them, he calls the well Esek and leaves it to them.

-There are links back to Abraham and Lot separating in Genesis 13:5-7, continuing the link to the Abraham’s story which began in Genesis 25:19/Genesis 11:27.

-Genesis 13:7 - There was quarreling (riv) between the herdsman (ro’e) of Abram’s livestock and the herdsman (ro’e) of Lot’s livestock.
+> <sup>18</sup> And Isaac dug again the wells of water that had been dug in the days of Abraham his father, which the Philistines had stopped after the death of Abraham.
+And he gave them the names that his father had given them.

+Isaac and his camp, now separated from the Philistines in Gerar and the relative protection from the famine there, is in need of water.
+He re-digs the wells that the Philistines had filled to spite Abraham and restores their names, which might re-stablish ownership rights.[^28] His journey echoes elements of Abram, Hagar, and Ishmael's.

+### Esek: contention

+> <sup>19</sup> But when Isaac’s servants dug in the valley and found there a well of spring water,
+<sup>20</sup> the herdsmen of Gerar quarreled with Isaac’s herdsmen, saying, “The water is ours.”
+So
+he called the name of the well Esek, because they contended with him.
+>
+> Genesis 26:19-20 (ESV)

+These verses have word links with Abram and Lot separating.
+In both episodes, there was strife/quarreling (root *ryv*) between herdsman (*ro‘e*.)
+Abram allowed Lot to choose what seemed to be the best land.
+Isaac doesn't perpetuate conflict, but allows the herdsmen of Gerar to have the well.

+This situation could be looking back on Jacob and Esau's contention about the birthright and stew.

 Genesis 26:20 - The herdsmen of Gerar (ro’e) quarreled (yarivbu - note the root riv) with Isaac’s herdsmen (ro’e).